lgueye/dsched-root/README.md

 - Then change directory to the demo project and start the full stack

-`cd dsched-demo && mvn package -Pdemo`
+`cd dsched-demo && mvn package -Pdemo && cd -`

 ### Visit UI

 At this point no event were created so the ui would get no notification.
 You can witness it at `http://localhost:5000`

 ### Create schedules

+`./create-scheduled-task.sh`

 The script `create-scheduled-task.sh` creates a single scheduled task with the below specs: